 2. Try oil

 Coconut oil and Castor oil can be great if they work for you.
 Everyone is different but some people live by one of these or even both.
 They are great for locking in moisture after washing and conditioning.
 If you don’t already, give one a try and see if it works for you.
+There are plenty of oils for natural hair growth including Jojoba and Argan, shop around and see what works for you.
 You can even use your favourite leave in conditioner afterwards depending on how moisturised your hair is feeling.
 Read our interviews with Blessed and Manna for more on this.